apcaplan/Meditation-app-api/README.md

 | DELETE | `/records/:id`            | `records#destroy`       |

-## Setup and Installation - Instructions for Developers:
+## Setup and Installation - Instructions for Developers
 To use the program locally, fork and clone the repo.
 Then install dependencies with the following terminal command:
 - bundle install